 In 2005 there was infighting among a number of SEIU's member unions, as well as between SEIU and John Sweeney's AFL-CIO.
 At the heart of the tension was Sweeney's July 2005 announcement that he planned to divert more than $37 million in AFL-CIO funds away from support for the Democratic Party, and into efforts to recruit and organize more union members.

 In response, Stern and four other union leaders formed a group called the New Unity Partnership, which opposed Sweeney's reelection.
 When it became apparent, however, that Sweeney's reelection was inevitable, Stern announced that SEIU would withdraw from the AFL-CIO union federation.
 In 2005 the New Unity Partnership was dissolved and re-formed as the Stern-founded Change To Win (CTW) alliance.

 Stern is a leading figure in the so-called Shadow Party, a nationwide network of leftist unions, non-profit activist groups, and think tanks that are engaged in campaigning for the Democrat Party.
-In July 2003, Stern -- along with fellow Shadow Party leaders Harold Ickes, Steve Rosenthal, Ellen Malcolm, and Jim Jordan -- formed America Votes, a national coalition of grassroots, get-out-the-vote organizations.
+In July 2003, Stern -- along with fellow Shadow Party leaders Harold Ickes, Jim Jordan, Ellen Malcolm, and Steve Rosenthal -- formed America Votes, a national coalition of grassroots, get-out-the-vote organizations.
 Stern also sat on the executive committee of yet another Shadow Party constituent group, the now-defunct America Coming Together.

 In 2005 Stern began writing blogs for the Huffington Post.